 Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
 Students are required to decide to be present at the rescheduled class.

-Facilitator: Sage McIntosh Email: sage.mcintosh@columbia.ca Class Time: Thursdays 5:30PM to 9:30PM and Saturdays 12:30PM to 4:30PM Room: COMM115 Microsoft Teams Invite and COMM115 Moodle Page Credit: 3 Prerequisite: None
+Facilitator: Sage McIntosh, MA Email: sage.mcintosh@columbia.ca

+Class Time: Thursdays 5:30PM to 9:30PM and Room: COMM115 Microsoft Teams Invite and